Would you like to have spiritual boldness?

 “Yes, my heart will rejoice when your lips speak right things.”

-Let me ask you a question…how often do you use negative or self-defeating words to express doubt, lack of confidence in yourself or fear about something you are facing?
+Do you often express doubt or a lack of confidence in yourself or fear about something you are facing?

 Rich speech doesn’t say, “I can’t, if only, I know I should.”

-What you are thinking and speaking determines where you’re living and where you’re going.
+What you think and speak determine where you’re going.